cyclingzealot/artemisPrime/shptomongo/README.md

 * SshTunnel library for Python (`pip3 install sshtunnel`)
 * `ogr2ogr` binary

+### Linux Mint Rebecca users

+...  may want to install pip from the dev package, as the python in Rebeccas pacakges are getting old.
+See https://github.com/pypa/get-pip#usage

+... also see https://stackoverflow.com/a/34372779/1611925 for installing Python3.5

+### Debian (Linux Mint Rebecca) pacakges recommended / required:
+* python-pymongo or python3-pymongo
+* sudo apt-get install python-setuptools
+* sudo apt-get install python-dev python3.5-dev python3-dev

 ## Example Usage

 First, convert the SHP file to GeoJSON: